SABS-R3/software-engineering-day6/_lecture/script.md

 contained example of how to use your code.

 Writing tests also tends to be more time-efficient in the longer term.
-How many times have you sprinkled a bunch of `print` statements throughout your code to debug a bit of code.
-Then, you then fix the bug and delete the `print` statements.
-A week later another bug appears and once again, you put in a whole bunch of print statements to try to track down where exactly the new bug is occuring.
-A good testing suite will tell you immediately where a bug might be occuring by simply looking at the tests that have failed.
-And it will tell you where a bug is **not** occuring by looking at the passing tests.
+How many times have you worked hard to track down a bug in your code, adding print statements or breakpoints all throughout your code to track down and finally fixing the problem.
+Then, a week later another bug appears and once again, you spend hours tracking through your code, adding print statements and breakpoints again to try to find it.
+A good test suite will assist you in this process, telling you in what area you should be looking and what exactly is failing.
+It will also tell you where a bug is **not** occuring by looking at the tests that have passed.

-Teamwork and large codebases also benifit from having a good test suite.
+Teamwork and large codebases also benifit a lot from having a good test suite.
 Each person on the team will never have a perfect knowledge of the entire project.
 Even the code you have personally written will probably fade from your memory over time.
-It is very likely that a minor change you make in a particular component  will have follow-on effects on other components.
-Having a comprehensive test suite means that it will pick up these effects and follow-on bugs without you having to be aware of them.
+It is very likely that a minor change you make in a particular component  will have follow-on effects throughout your software, often in unexpected places.
+Having a comprehensive test suite means that it will pick up these effects and identify follow-on bugs without you having to be aware of them.

 Finally, and most importantly, testing gives you relaxation and peace of mind.
 Having a comprehensive test suite means you can always check that your software works correctly,